Leveraging Spreading Activation for Improved Document Retrieval in Knowledge-Graph-Based RAG Systems: Background and Related Work

 \subsection{RAG and Multi-Hop Question Answering}

-Although traditional RAG systems enhance the capabilities of LLMs for both knowledge-intensive and standard NLP tasks, they encounter several critical issues that limit their performance when handling complex tasks.
+Although traditional RAG systems enhance LLM capabilities across both standard and knowledge-intensive NLP tasks, they encounter several critical limitations when handling complex reasoning.
 This is particularly evident in MHQA~\cite{mavi2024multi}, where the system is required to reason across multiple pieces of information or documents to answer complicated questions.
 Traditional systems rely on simple, single-shot retrieval, which often fails to capture all necessary information or may even overload the LLM’s context window with unnecessary or incorrect data.
 Numerous additions are proposed through the evolution of RAG paradigms with the aim of overcoming naive "retrieve-then-generate" methodology, which, according to the survey~\cite{fan2024survey}, can be classified into two categories: \textit{training-free} and \textit{training-based} approaches.
 Training-free approaches aim to optimize RAG pipelines through techniques such as prompt engineering, in-context learning, improved organization of data in the knowledge corpus, or agentic design~\cite{singh2025agentic}.
 In contrast, training-based methods rely on fine-tuning the retriever and generator components to boost the system’s performance on downstream tasks.

 Since our methodology does not require pre-training of any RAG components, we highlight a few training-free approaches that have been shown to enhance the performance of RAG systems in multi-hop question answering.